facebook/react-native-website/docs/accessibilityinfo.md

 static isInvertColorsEnabled()
 ```

-Query whether invert colors is currently enabled.
+**iOS-Only.** Query whether invert colors is currently enabled.
 Returns a promise which resolves to a boolean.
 The result is `true` when invert colors is enabled and `false` otherwise.

 ### `isReduceMotionEnabled()`